isaacbernat/presentations/optimise/notes.md

         ...
         if y > xxN:  # N -> z

 - Memoisation.
 Save results of calculations which are going to be needed again.

-# TODO What is leal?
-- TODO: other noteworthy optimisations: loop unrolling, Leal, function inlining, conditional move, etc.
+- TODO: other noteworthy optimisations: loop unrolling, function inlining, conditional move, branch predictions, rematerialisation (vs hoisting), etc.

-# TODO Maybe compare to a c++ implementation of v08, optimized for the current machine?